Quiz Questions about Singapore

 - United Kingdom

-4. What is the name of Singapore's public housing program that houses over 80% of the population?
+Correct answer: MalaysiaExplanation: Singapore separated from Malaysia in 1965, becoming a fully independent nation.4.
+What is the name of Singapore's public housing program that houses over 80% of the population?

-Explanation: The Housing and Development Board (HDB) manages public housing in Singapore, providing affordable homes for the majority of residents.
+Correct answer: HDBExplanation: The Housing and Development Board (HDB) manages public housing in Singapore, providing affordable homes for the majority of residents.5.
+What is the official language that was introduced to unite Singapore's diverse ethnic groups?

 - English